Contributing¶

 __init__.py files¶

-Keep __init__.py files minimal: they are easy to overlook, so avoid logic, constants, or re-exports.
-Acceptable content: license headers, package docstrings, from __future__ import annotations, and __version__ (standard convention for the root package).
+Keep __init__.py minimal (easy to overlook): no logic, constants, or re-exports.
+Acceptable: license headers, package docstrings, from __future__ import annotations, __version__.
 Anything else belongs in a named module.

 Imports¶